-D. Clarification or Expansion
+D. or Expansion

-1. To clarify things in the textbook or workbook, through questions.
+1. To clarify things in the textbook and workbook, through questions.

-You will soon discover that almost all lessons have certain sections or certain questions that students struggle with.
+You will soon discover that almost all courses have certain sections or certain questions that students struggle with.
 The students will sometimes find it difficult to understand the material from the book.
-So, you will need to allow some extra time for questions and better explanations.
-Asking questions about the material is a good way for them to develop a deeper understanding of what they studied at home.
+So you will need to allow some extra time for questions and better explanations.
+Asking questions about the material is a good way for them to develop a deeper understanding of what they studied